 Others may want to cruise the Galapagos archipelago, exploring the domain of giant tortoises, marine iguanas, fur seals, and hammerhead sharks.
 Both have their own magical, unique experience.
 An important note to add, it would be an injustice to say that these two destinations are the only things to see in these countries.
 One can explore either without these destinations, and still have the adventure of a lifetime with an appetite for more.
 Although this article touches on quite a bit, it merely skims the surface of all the attractions available.

 Large country vs small

 Ecuador is 283,560 km², roughly the size of Nevada by area, while Peru is roughly 4x bigger with 1.285 million km².
 The advantage to Ecuador is that all corners of the country can be rapidly traversed.
 The flights are extremely cheap, and the distances short.
 A 50-minute flight from the Northern city of Quito to the Southern city of Guayaquil costs $90.00 – $120.00.
 Getting from Quito to the Amazon rainforest is a breeze.
-A 40 minute flight followed by a few hours in a motorized canoe – a tour in itself – and your completely immersed in the vast Amazon rainforest and the magical sounds of the jungle.
-A half-day trip to the highlands to tour the majestic peaks that have inspired countless mountaineers takes naught but a few hours and sightings along the way are unforgettable.
+A 40-minute flight followed by a few hours in a motorized canoe – a tour in itself – and you are completely immersed in the vast Amazon rainforest and the magical sounds of the jungle.
+A half-day trip to the highlands to tour the majestic peaks that have inspired countless mountaineers takes nought but a few hours and sightings along the way are unforgettable.
 Getting to the beach is similarly simple.